Social Media: Adapting Your Social Presence As Restrictions Continue to Lift Amidst Covid-19

-With measures in place to keep us in the home, it’s no surprise that social media use has increased over the past month.
+Looking back on the past few months, it’s no surprise that we’ve spent more and more time online.
 According to Global Web Index, 45% of those surveyed in 13 markets are devoting more time to social media.
-This leaves brands with both a huge opportunity and a huge responsibility, to remain top of mind without sounding opportunistic or insensitive.
+This leaves brands with both a huge opportunity and a huge responsibility to remain top of mind without sounding opportunistic or insensitive.
 Not sure where to start?
 Here are three steps you should take to adjust your brand’s social media content to the new climate.

 Review your tone

-Digital marketers plan ahead, but what was once in the books for 2020 is unlikely to proceed as planned.
-As such, it is essential to review any content that was scheduled and adjust accordingly.
-To do so, closely monitor social media to understand the ever-changing public sentiment and let that guide your tone when developing new content—without sacrificing your brand’s voice.
+What was once in the books for 2020 hasn’t exactly proceeded as planned.
+We’ve seen an emergence of virtual concerts, classes, and events.
+And while initially, we may have felt the need to adopt a more serious tone, 68% of those surveyed in Ireland approve of funny/light-hearted videos or content meant to entertain people.
+Still, continue to closely monitor social media to understand the ever-changing public sentiment and let that guide your tone when developing new content—without sacrificing your brand’s voice.
 If you’re a fun brand, it’s okay to still (tastefully) incorporate humour!
 Just keep it appropriate, and, if in doubt, err on the side of caution.

 Inform your audience